idflorin/node_body_validation/README.md

 ## Configuration

-1. Go to **Configuration → Content authoring → Node body validation** (Url **/admin/config/content/node-body-validation** ).
+1. Go to **Configuration → Content authoring → Node body validation**.
 2. For each content type, set:

    * Blacklisted characters/words
    * Minimum/maximum characters
    * Minimum/maximum word count
    * Uniqueness rules
-4. Save settings.
+3. Save settings.
 They will be enforced on node save.

 ## Example Use Cases